I am an experienced marriage and couples counsellor. Click here for downloadable leaflet

 There are no rules!
 The question is around what does the relationship mean?
 What are the motivations for staying or leaving?
 The agenda of counselling is about improving the relationship, the ability to be honest, open and respectful of each other, through increasing awareness around how it works.
 After this, it is about choice.

 However, I do see relationships as the anvil on which each person gets to ‘forge’ a deeper knowledge of themselves, by going through the ‘fire’ of the difficulties that relationships provoke.
 Nothing else in life provides such a powerful mirror to ourselves.
-Nothing but deepening openness and intimacy where each inevitably risks being deeply hurt, can create the unique ground from which a more conscious love can blossom.
+It is through increasing openness and intimacy, where each inevitably risks being deeply hurt, that we can create the unique ground in which love can blossom.

 We can’t ‘do’ Change

 We can’t change by willing it with our head alone, especially if we have lots of internal conflict.
 Change is governed by the innate developmental wisdom of our subconscious self.
 It needs our efforts to develop our awareness and understanding as well as our efforts to take responsibility for ourselves.
-Which in turn needs us to explore and get to know the whole of us, knowing more about what we feel, becoming clearer about what we think and listening to our bodies, its tensions and its wisdom.
+This needs us to explore and get to know the whole of ourselves, knowing more about what we feel, becoming clearer about what we think and listening to our bodies, its tensions and its wisdom.

-By increasing our self-knowledge, reconciling our past and slowly dismantling our defensive walls, we can live more in the present and less in fantasy (less regret and blame from the past, less fear and negative expectations of the future, fewer false victim like stories we tell ourselves, including the belief that, “this relationship should not be so hard”).
-We can start to live with more clarity about what the whole of us wants.
+By increasing our self-knowledge, reconciling our past and slowly dismantling our defensive walls, we can live more in the present and less in fantasy (regret and blame from the past, fear and negative expectations of the future).
+We can live with more clarity about what the whole of us wants.
 With less defensiveness and conflict there is more room for intimacy and compromise and our relationships can become more spontaneous, satisfying and enjoyable.

 The different parts of ourselves love in different ways, there is ‘feeling love’, ‘thinking love’ and ‘physical love’.
-Then there is also an integrated love that we can embody in moments of openness and freedom, which is generous and unselfish and such a wonderful gift.
+Then there is also a love that we embody in moments of openness and freedom, which is generous and unselfish and such a wonderful gift.
 A gift that comes when we have resolved the obstacles that want and need our attention.

 Please feel free to phone me for an initial discussion if you would like.